-We call such a factorisation a \textit{Markov tree factorisation}.
-As usual $T_{v,w} = (V_{v,w},E_{v,w})$ denotes the subtree obtained by removing node $v$ and containing the neighbour $w$ of $v$.
-As we know, this is still a Markov tree (Theorem \ref{th:SubTreeMarkov}).
-Assume further that $x = \lambda(v)$ for some node $v$ of the Markov tree, such that $t_{\lambda(v)}(\phi)$ is to be computed.
-Such a projection problem has a local computation solution, as the following theorem shows.
+where $(T,\lambda)$ is a Markov tree and $\phi_v$ has support $\lambda(v)$ for all $v \in V$.
+Then we call $\prod_{v \in V}$ a \textit{Markov tree factorization}.
+The corresponding projection problem has a local computation solution as the following theorem shows.

-\begin{theorem} Let $(T,\lambda)$ be a Markov tree with $T = (V,E)$ and $\phi$ given by a Markov tree factorisation (\ref{eq:MarkTreeFact}) according to this Markov tree.
-Then, for any node $v \in V$,
+\begin{theorem} Let $(T,\lambda)$ be a Markov tree with $T = (V,E)$ and $\phi$ given by Markov tree factorization (\ref{eq:MarkTreeFact}) according to this Markov tree.
+Then, for any node $v \in V$

 where